Weekend of a Champion: Release

 The re-released film was screened out of competition as an Official Selection at the Cannes Film Festival in 2013.
 It had a limited U.S. theatrical release on 22 November 2013.

 Home media

 A Region 2 DVD was released by Universal Pictures UK on 4 November 2013.

+A super 8 mm version was released by UFA (Germany) in 1980 as a cut down on two reels with running time of about 33 minutes.